-The Airline Seat Company Limited, trading directly to clients as Canadian Affair and to travel trade as Air Transat Holidays, has been wholly owned by Transat since August 1, 2006.
+The Airline Seat Company Limited, which sells its products under the Canadian Affair, Air Transat and Air Transat Holidays brands, has been wholly owned by Transat since August 1, 2006.
 As the UK's largest tour operator to Canada they offer flights and tailor made holidays all year round.
-Their flight schedule offers flights in summer (May -October) to seven destinations in Canada from four UK departure airports, in addition offering flights from two Irish Airports to two Canadian destinations; and in winter (November - April) flights to three destinations in Canada from three UK airports.
+Their flight schedule offers flights in summer (May - October) to seven destinations in Canada from four UK departure airports, in addition offering flights from two Irish Airports to two Canadian destinations; and in winter (November - April) flights to three destinations in Canada from three UK airports.

-Canadian Affair offers flights on Air Transat, providing booking facilities on a multi-channel distribution basis, directly via their website and via their call centres in London and Glasgow, as well as selling to the travel trade through their dedicated website and via their call centres.
-UK sales in 2012 were split as follows: 75% direct sell and 25% through the travel trade.
+Canadian Affair offers flights on Air Transat, providing booking facilities on a multi-channel distribution basis, directly via their website and via their call centres in London and Glasgow, as well as selling to the travel trade through their dedicated website, via their call centres and through the GDS system.
+UK sales in 2013 were split as follows: 80% direct sell and 20% through the travel trade or Transat's subsidiaries.

 Canadian Affair's product offering is wide ranging from air-only trips to full holiday itineraries, tailor made for every customer, from city breaks, car rentals, rail tours, cruise holidays, ski holidays, fly-drive tours and much more.
-Working closely with the team at Jonview, their product offering evolves each year with changing customer trends, new products and our ability to leverage our volume capacity delivers excellent rates which we pass onto our customers.
+Working closely with the suppliers and the incoming tour operator Jonview Canada, their product offering evolves with changing customer trends and new products available on the market.